 - 2 cups heavy cream

-- ½ cup powdered sugar (optional)
+- 1/2 cup sugar

 - To prepare meringue: heat oven to 350º.
 Line a baking sheet with parchment paper, and draw a circle on the paper using an 8- or 9- inch cake pan as a guide.
-In bowl of an electric mixer, combine egg whites and salt.
+In the bowl of an electric mixer, combine egg whites and salt.
 Begin beating at low speed, slowly increasing to high.
-Continue until satiny peaks begin to form; gradually beat in sugar a tablespoon at a time until meringue is stiff and shiny.
+Continue until satiny peaks begin to form; gradually beat in sugar a tablespoon at a time until the meringue is stiff and shiny.

-- To prepare topping: in a mixing bowl, combine strawberries, vanilla, balsamic vinegar and sugar.
+- To prepare topping: In a mixing bowl, combine strawberries, vanilla, balsamic vinegar, and sugar.
 Cover with plastic wrap.
 Let sit at room temperature at least 15 minutes and up to 2 hours.

 - To serve, invert meringue onto a plate, and carefully peel off parchment.
 Whip cream with sugar until it is thick enough to hold peaks, and spread it evenly over meringue.
 Cover cream with strawberries.
 Serve immediately.